CrowdStrike/rusty-falcon/README.md

 # Generating models from OpenApi Specification

 This api model is generated from OpenApi specification using OpenApi Generator for Rust language.
-> Note: In the OpenApi specification please update version to rolling, if required and update version on the list below.
+> Note: In the OpenApi specification please update version to `rolling``, if required and update version on the list below.
+> This will prevent crazy long PRs with updates.

 An example command to generate `api` and `model`: